 Would you like a DIY Project useful for nearly all kinds of plants?
 If yes, there is a DIY moss pole to support your plant to be fresh and vivid.
 Recently, dear Ashleigh shared a DIY moss pole idea on her Instagram account in a very detailed and useful way which has been the inspiration for this post.
 So what is this craft?
 To put it simply, the pole is an easy way of preventing the plant’s drooping stance.
 Not only does it ensure a decent look, but it also has a few useful points more.

-1) How to Make a DIY Moss Pole
+DIY Moss Pole

 Materials & Tools